gkinsman/gkinsman.github.io/_posts/2018-04-19-Typed-State-Management-With-Vuex.md

 For these code samples, I'm porting the Vuex shopping cart example over to TypeScript and vuex-typex.
-The original JS implementation can be found here: https://github.com/vuejs/vuex/tree/dev/examples/shopping-cart.]
+The original JS implementation can be found [here.](https://github.com/vuejs/vuex/tree/dev/examples/shopping-cart.)
 I have made only minor model changes for ergonomics.

 ### Getting Started